The Self

 Jean-Paul Sartre’s concept of the “existential self” (the self as a free, responsible, and conscious being)

 In psychology, the concept of self refers to an individual’s perception, thoughts, and feelings about themselves.
-There are different theories of The Self in psychology, such as:
+There are different theories of The Self in psychology, such as: - The “looking-glass self” theory proposed by Charles Cooley, states that one’s self-concept is formed by how others perceive and interact with us.

-• The “self-schema” theory proposed by Richard Sorrentino and Shelley Taylor, states that people have a cognitive framework that organizes and guides their perception of themselves and others.
+- The “self-schema” theory proposed by Richard Sorrentino and Shelley Taylor, states that people have a cognitive framework that organizes and guides their perception of themselves and others.

-• The “social identity theory” proposed by Henri Tajfel and John Turner, states that people define their self-concept in terms of their membership in social groups.
+- The “social identity theory” proposed by Henri Tajfel and John Turner, states that people define their self-concept in terms of their membership in social groups.

-• The “self-esteem theory” proposed by Nathaniel Branden, states that people’s self-concept is closely tied to their level of self-esteem and self-worth.
+- The “self-esteem theory” proposed by Nathaniel Branden, states that people’s self-concept is closely tied to their level of self-esteem and self-worth.

 Let’s not forget that there are distinct aspects of self that have been studied such as self-concept, self-esteem, self-esteem, self-efficacy, self-esteem, self-perception, self-regulation, self-reflection, self-awareness, and self-transcendence.